-- 1. X can be V{IL} or V{IH} .
-H = Logic level HIGH.
-L = Logic level LOW. - 2.
-WP# should be biased to CMOS high or CMOS low for stand-by mode. - 3.
-WE# and RE# during Read Busy must be keep on high to prevent unplanned command/address/data input or to avert unintended data out.
+1. X can be V{IL} or V{IH} .
+H = Logic level "High".
+L = Logic level "Low".

+2. WP# should be biased to CMOS high or CMOS low for stand-by mode.

+3. WE# and RE# during Read Busy must be keep on high to prevent unplanned command/address/data input or to avert unintended data out.
 In this time, only Reset, Read Status, and Multi Plane Read Status can be inputted to the device.

-1.10.
+1.11.
 Bad Block Management

 Devices with Bad Blocks have the same quality level and the same AC and DC characteristics as devices where all the blocks are valid.
 A Bad Block does not affect the performance of valid blocks because it is isolated from the bit line and common source line by a select transistor.
 The devices are supplied with all the locations inside valid blocks erased (FFh).
 The Bad Block Information is written prior to shipping.
 Any block where the 1st Byte in the spare area of the First and Last page does not contain FFh is a Bad Block.
 The Bad Block Information must be read before any erase is attempted as the Bad Block Information may be erased.
-For the system to be able to recognize the Bad Blocks based on the original information it is recommended to create a Bad Block table following the flowchart shown in Figure 5.
+For the system to be able to recognize the Bad Blocks based on the original information it is recommended to create a Bad Block table following the flowchart shown in Figure 6.
 The 1st block, which is placed on 00h block address, is guaranteed to be a valid block at the time of shipment.

-Figure 5: Bad block management flow chart
+Figure 6 : Bad block management flow chart

-- 1. Do not try to erase the detected bad blocks, because the bad bock information will be lost. - 2.
-Do not perform program and erase operation in invalid block, it is impossible to guarantee the Input data and to ensure that the function is normal.
+1. Do not perform program and erase operation in invalid block, it is impossible to guarantee the Input data and to ensure that the function is normal.

-1.11.
+1.12.
 Bad Block Replacement